mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

 .. important::

+   - To ensure a successful upgrade, you *must*:

-   - You must follow the upgrade path for your existing version to perform necessary database migrations.
+     - Follow the upgrade path for your existing version to perform necessary database migrations.

+     - Upgrade versions in chronological order.
+Your new release :ref:`must have been released after <om-upgrade-con-release-date>` the version you are upgrading.

-   - To protect your data, Ops Manager refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.
+   - To protect your data, |onprem| refuses to start direct upgrades from versions 1.8.x and 2.0.x to version 3.4 or later.

-   - In :doc:`high availability environments </tutorial/configure-application-high-availability>`,
+   - To upgrade :doc:`high availability environments </tutorial/configure-application-high-availability>`,
      you must shut down every |onprem| application server before starting any |onprem| application servers upgraded to the new version.